Different Types of Home Mortgages Explained

 When it comes to choosing a home loan lender, it’s important to make a decision based on your personal circumstances.
 While friends, family and colleagues will offer all kinds of mortgage advice, the fact is their expertise will usually be limited to personal experience.
 So, how do you make a smart financial decision?
 Having the different kinds of mortgages explained in simple terms is a good place to start.

 While there are literally hundreds of different mortgages to choose from, most will fall into one of the following 2 categories: a variable rate home loan or a fixed rate home loan.
-What are the key differences between these different kinds of mortgages and how can you decide which one is the best option for you?
+What are the key differences between these different types of mortgages and how can you decide which one is the best option for you?

 Variable Rate Home Loans: